-Republican In Name Only (RINO) is a disparaging term that refers to a Republican candidate whose political views are seen as insufficiently conforming to the party line.
+Republican In Name Only — or RINO, for short — is a disparaging term that refers to a Republican candidate whose political views are seen as insufficiently conforming to the party line.

 “The Republicans were moving out and the Democrats and ‘RINOS’ (Republicans In Name Only) were moving in.”

 The use of the term RINO arose as polarization increased in the political parties.
 Prior to the 1992 election of Bill Clinton as president, the Democratic and Republican parties had been in a long process of realignment where conservative Democrats and liberal Republicans were quite common.
 With the election of Clinton, Republican ideological unity became increasingly fixed as the party abandoned the big tent.

 This was exemplified by Grover Norquist’s Taxpayer Protection Pledge, which called upon signatories to reject and oppose all measures to increase tax rates.
 By 2012, nearly every Republican presidential candidate was a signatory to this pledge.
 Those who did not sign on were considered “RINO Republicans.”

 The increasing ideological unity of the Republican Party made holdovers from the previous political alignment look like outliers.
 Whereas historically liberal Republicans comprised a wing of the Republican Party, they had (by 1992, and especially by 2020) become incompatible with the Republican Party itself.

 Therefore, in an age of party unity, the term RINO was often used as a political weapon against those seen as disloyal.